askui/askui/docs/docs/general/07-Troubleshooting/proxy.md

 # Proxy

-In enterprises are proxies a standard to secure and control the network.
-Our library use [hpagent](https://github.com/delvedor/hpagent) to provide http(s) proxy functionality, but all other [http.Agent](https://nodejs.org/api/http.html#class-httpagent) and [https.Agent](https://nodejs.org/api/https.html#class-httpsagent) should work.
+In enterprises, proxies are standard to secure and control the network.
+Our library uses  [hpagent](https://github.com/delvedor/hpagent) to provide http(s) proxy functionality, but all other [http.Agent](https://nodejs.org/api/http.html#class-httpagent) and [https.Agent](https://nodejs.org/api/https.html#class-httpsagent) should work.

 ## Http(s) proxy with hpagent

-[hpagent](https://github.com/delvedor/hpagent) is an open source package which allows http(s) proxies and keep them alive.
+[hpagent](https://github.com/delvedor/hpagent) is an open source package which provides http(s) proxies that keeps collections alive.

-First we need to install the the library with:
+First, we need to install the library with:
 ```bash
 npm i --save hpagent
 ```

-Then we have to add the `hpagent` imports and configure the **UiController** and the **** under `test/helper/jest.setup.ts`: file
+Then we have to add the `hpagent` imports and configure the **UiController** and the **UiControlClient** under `test/helper/jest.setup.ts`: file
 ```typescript
 import { HttpProxyAgent, HttpsProxyAgent } from 'hpagent'; // <-- Add imports